 This is a fairly straightforward hand pie recipe with just a hint of spice added for a little zing.
 But the addition of the tequila was inspired by our recent vacation in Mexico.
 We (and by “we” I mean “I”) brought home a couple of bottles of aged tequila and have been spiking drinks and dishes with it ever since.

-Anyway, the other night we made a pitcher of Mexican Sangria to enjoy with our dinner.
+The other night we made a pitcher of Mexican Sangria to enjoy with our dinner.
 Anyone who’s ever had sangria knows (or should know) that the best part is eating the boozy fruit at the bottom of the pitcher after the sangria is all gone.

 You won’t get hit over the head with tequila flavor, but the tequila enhances the fruit and spice flavors (check out this post to learn why alcohol enhances certain flavors).